metio/terraform-provider-k8s/docs/data-sources/velero_io_restore_v1_manifest.md

 - `excluded_namespaces` (List of String) ExcludedNamespaces specifies the namespaces to which this hook spec does not apply.
 - `excluded_resources` (List of String) ExcludedResources specifies the resources to which this hook spec does not apply.
 - `included_namespaces` (List of String) IncludedNamespaces specifies the namespaces to which this hook spec applies.
-If empty, it applies to all namespaces.
+If empty, it appliesto all namespaces.
 - `included_resources` (List of String) IncludedResources specifies the resources to which this hook spec applies.
-If empty, it applies to all resources.
+If empty, it appliesto all resources.
 - `label_selector` (Attributes) LabelSelector, if specified, filters the resources to which this hook spec applies. (see [below for nested schema](#nestedatt--spec--hooks--resources--label_selector))
 - `post_hooks` (Attributes List) PostHooks is a list of RestoreResourceHooks to execute during and after restoring a resource. (see [below for nested schema](#nestedatt--spec--hooks--resources--post_hooks))